-Admission process for the Dental Assisting program opens in March of each year
+Admission process for the Dental Assisting program is open

 The CMCTS Post Secondary Dental Assisting Program is recognized by the NJ Department of Education, certified through the Commission on Dental Accreditation (subject for certification review every 7 years) and the Dental Radiology Portion of the program is approved by the NJ Radiologic Technology Board of Examiners.
 The Dental Assisting Program prepares students to meet the NJ licensing and certification requirements to become Dental Assistants in the State of New Jersey and indispensable members of the dental health care team.